Israeli Law Series 4 – Israel’s Immigration Law

 1. Application by the employer to the Work Permit Unit operated by the Ministry of Interior.

 The Permits Unit is entrusted with the task of granting a permit to an employer to employ foreign employees.
 During this first stage, it is the employer who needs to provide most of the documents.
-The employee is required to provide his personal details, such as a copy of the first page of the passport, their resume and academic degrees and diplomas.
+The employee is required to provide his personal details, such as a copy of the first page of the passport, their resume and academic degrees.
 The process can take between eight to twelve weeks from the filing date.
 If successful, the permit should be collected in person from the Ministry of Interior.

 The following documents should be submitted to the Permits Unit: